benbrown/workshop/code/01.setup/readme.md

 * Answer "workshop" as bot's name.
 * Answer `http://localhost:3978/api/messages` for endpoint
-* Answer "no" to "appid"
+* Answer "no" to "appid".
-* Answer "no" to encrypt
+* Answer "no" to encrypt.

 This will result in [workshop.bot](workshop.bot) being createad.
-This bot file contains information about your bot's configuration, and works across all of the Azure Bot Services tools like the Bot Framework Emulator.
+This bot file contains information about your bot's configuration, and works with all of the Azure Bot Services tools like the Bot Framework Emulator.

 ### Use npm to initialize the package.json file